sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 1. Finds the section group's range (y-extent) in which to recognize columns using Match and Stop lines.
 A range can span pages.

-1. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
+2. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
 If non-columnar text is present in the range, it can affect column recognition as follows:

    - If any non-columnar text is *below* the columns and if the Stop parameter is unspecified, Sensible uses the non-column text as a criteria to end the range.

    - If any non-columnlar text is *above* the columns in the y-extent, it can break column recognition.
 Exclude the text from the y-extent using the Offset Y parameter.

+3. Extracts fields from each column in the group, using a limited subset of SenseML methods.
+For more information about available methods, see TODO link to the Range parameters table..
+Usually the data is in a repeated structure for each section.

 Column Selection
 ----